-Patient Registration Card means an identification card formerly and validly issued by the Department or currently and validly issued by the Commission, to a registered qualifying patient, personal caregiver, institutional caregiver, RMD agent or laboratory agent.
-The patient registration card allows access into Commission-supported databases.
-The patient registration card facilitates verification of an individual registrant's status, including, but not limited to, identification by the Commission and law enforcement authorities, of those individuals who are exempt from Massachusetts criminal and civil penalties under M.G.L c.
-94I, and 935 CMR 501.000: Medical Use of Marijuana.
+Patient Registration Card means a registration card formerly and validly issued by the Department or a temporary or an annual registration card currently and validly issued by the Commission, to a registered qualifying patient.
+The registration card allows access into Commission supported databases.
+The registration card facilitates verification of an individual registrant's status including, but not limited to, identification by the Commission and law enforcement authorities, of those individuals who are exempt from Massachusetts criminal and civil penalties under M.G.L. c.
+94I, and 935 CMR 501.000.
 A temporary patient registration issued to a qualifying patient shall be deemed a registration card.